Iron melting furnace not hot enough

 1. G3j

-G3j Lead
+G3j Copper

 I'm having trouble getting the temperatures I need to pour iron.
 I'm using waste oil in a forced air burner with a preheater.
 In the last several attempts, the iron charge would melt, but only into a sort of slush.
 When pouring a small amount of liquid would come out, leaving a semi-solid mess in the crucible.
 Leaving it in the furnace longer doesn't help.
 It seems I'm getting close to temperature but just not hot enough for a clean melt.
 The weird thing is, I've used this furnace to melt iron consistently in the past.